MUHAMMADNAFEES5/MUHAMMADNAFEES5/README.md

 I am particularly interested in **network security, ransomware detection, malware analysis, and dark web monitoring**.
 My projects reflect this passion, ranging from cyber defense systems to forensic analysis of Tor artifacts.

-With certifications like **CEH (Zynix), CCNA (Cisco), and Blue Team Certificate**, I continue to strengthen my technical foundation while staying aligned with industry standards.
+With certifications like **CEH (Zync), CCNA (Cisco), and Blue Team Certificate**, I continue to strengthen my technical foundation while staying aligned with industry standards.

 ---